thibmonsel/GPUSandbox/README.md

 - Warp divergence is present in our problem

 **TakeAways** : The parallel reduction operator is a fundamental technique in CUDA for efficiently combining elements of an array (e.g., summing, finding min/max) in parallel.

+# Day 11

+### File `parallelReduce2.cu`

+**Summary** : Second example of the parallel reduction operator in CUDA.

+**Concepts used** :
+- Reduced warp divergence is present in our problem

+**TakeAways** : We changed the parallel reduction implementation by leverage different thread indexing to reduce warp divergence.